SequAna-Ukon/SequAna_course2024/README.md

 This markdown document will cover all aspects of the practical related to SequAna's intensive genomic course.

 # Introduction
-In this practical, we will process an Oxford nanopore sequencing (ONT) dataset of Aiptasia  that was generated earlier in SequAna's Lab.
+In this practical, we will process an Oxford nanopore sequencing (ONT) dataset of Aiptasia XXXX that was generated earlier in SequAna's Lab.

 ## The papers
 Selected publications "TODO"